hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ## Pros and Cons of the Options

-### Use Logging Codes Followig a Numerical Convention
+### Use Logging Codes Following a Numerical Convention

 * Good, because its easy to maintain
 * Good, because each Hamlet Framework Component has easily understood log message boundaries